If you’re looking to raise funds, a directors loan could be the solution that you’re looking for.

 How much can you borrow in a directors loan?

-There’s no limit on how much you can loan from your company in a director’s loan.
+There’s no limit on how much you can lend from your company in a director’s loan.
 But, you need to think carefully about how much your company can afford to give.
 There’s no point in taking out a loan of £15,000 if it prevents your business from running.

 If you borrow more than £10,000, you have to treat the loan as a ‘benefit in kind’.
 This means it must be reported on your self-assessment tax return and could be subject to extra tax.
-Loans over this amount tend to need approval by your shareholders as well.
+Amounts over this amount tend to need approval by your shareholders as well.

 How long do you have to pay back a directors loan?

 Although director’s loans don’t have a time limit, they should really be paid within 9 months and one day of a company’s Corporation Tax anointing period.
-If you don’t pay the loan back in this time, you’ll get a heavy tax penalty of 32.5% on any unpaid amount.
+If you don’t pay the money back in this time, you’ll get a heavy tax penalty of 32.5% on any unpaid amount.

 What interest do you charge a director’s loan?